-Remark 4.
-Note that in the RE equilibrium we use the operator A{RE} rather than the operator A{RE} .
-This means that the agent makes her decision locally using $\check{X} = X^e$ but her decision changes the background spillovers to $\check{X} = \mathsf{K}x$.
-4 Optimal Agglomerations in the Long Run: Global Analysis Having defined the RE equilibrium and the SO equilibrium in the context of geographical spillovers, we turn to the study of the long-run characteristics of these equilibria.
+$^{^{8}}$ If the maximization is performed on a closed convex subspace of \mathbb{H} then the first order condition (16) must be replaced by a variational inequality.
+The first order necessary conditions have to be complemented with the transversality condition 4 Optimal Agglomerations in the Long Run: Global Analysis Having defined the RE equilibrium and the SO equilibrium in the context of geographical spillovers, we turn to the study of the long-run characteristics of these equilibria.
 These characteristics will provide information about the potential emergence of optimal agglomerations as long-run equilibria, as well as information about potential differences in the long run between the RE equilibrium and the SO.
 Analyzing these issues requires global analysis to study existence, uniqueness and stability regarding both types of equilibria.
 The long-term behavior of the system will be provided by the steadystate solutions of the equilibrium equations given in Definition 4.
-These are solutions without any temporal variability, and are given as solutions of the nonlinear operator equations $A{\nu}x = 0$, $\nu = RE$, SO.
+These are solutions without any temporal variability, and are given as solutions of the nonlinear operator equations $A{\nu}x = 0$, $\nu = RE, SO$.
 In general, the solution of this operator equation presents spatial variability, i.e., x = x(z), but if operator K has the following property (which we will henceforth refer to as Property \mathcal{P}), $K\bar{x}$ is independent of z, if \bar{x} is independent of z, (\mathcal{P}) then the solution of $A{\nu}x = 0$ may be uniform in space.
-We will call such an equilibrium a flat equilibrium.
-Property \mathcal{P} holds in the case of periodic boundary conditions (see Proposition 4) so that a flat steady state always exists when periodic boundary conditions are taken into account.
+We will call such an equilibrium a flat equilibrium or flat steady state.
+Property \mathcal{P} holds in the case of periodic boundary conditions (see Proposition 3) so that a flat steady state always exists when periodic boundary conditions are taken into account.
 The flat steady state is the solution of an algebraic nonlinear equation.
 If a flat steady state exists, it is globally stable and if, furthermore, the steady states of the system are unique, then the dynamics of the system preclude the emergence of spatially varying solutions in the long run; therefore, they preclude the emergence of spatial pattern formation in the economy.
 We will refer to such patterns as potential "agglomeration patterns" to be in accordance with the terminology of economic geography.
-Furthermore, since such spatial patterns may occur as a result of optimizing behaviour, we will henceforth refer to them as "optimal agglomeration".
+Furthermore, since such spatial patterns may occur as a result of optimizing behavior, we will henceforth refer to them as "optimal agglomeration".
 The following theorem provides important information on the long-run dynamics.